 The requirements for the French entrepreneur visa (also known as the profession liberale visa) are that you are able to:

-- set up an economically viable business, such as the example in my course on this visa route of a virtual reality game park (Article L313-10, Code for the Entry and Stay of Foreigners and the Right to Asylum (“The Code”));
+- set up an economically viable business (Article L313-10, Code for the Entry and Stay of Foreigners and the Right to Asylum (“The Code”));

 - pay yourself the equivalent of the minimum legal wage in France for a full-time worker.
 This equates to around £1,539.42 per month or £18,473.04 per year (see the French Office for National Statistics (Insee) for the latest statistics;